Victorian Railways fixed wheel passenger carriages: Preservation

 At Bright railway station, a display of rollingstock, representative of the trains which would have visited the station in its heyday, includes 488 ZL.

-Similarly, a display at Coal Creek, Korumburra, includes 334 ZL along with some passenger cars, K 169, a pair of QR open wagons and the frame from Oil Tank 45.
+Similarly, a display at Coal Creek, Korumburra, includes 334 ZL along with Victorian Railways Short W type carriage passenger cars, steam locomotive K 169, a pair of QR open wagons and the frame from Oil Tank 45.

-The Daylesford Spa Country Railway has 544 ZL, used on the end of works trains as a crew carriage.
+The Daylesford Spa Country Railway has 544 ZL, used on the end of works trains and more recently passenger trains as a crew carriage.
+468 ZD is kept at Trentham, as part of a collection of rolling stock that may one day be amalgamated with the existing fleet.